 Due to its high energy content, blue light is able to easily penetrate into the deeper tissues of the eye, a fact that allows this light to directly damage the retina in high intensities.
 Incidentally, exposure to blue light does have some merits, especially during the day since it keeps you alert and boosts your memory and cognitive function.
 It’s also the part of light that allows you to see with the highest visual acuity.
 The problem comes in when you’re exposed to blue light at night.
 Blue light is able to stimulate photosensitive receptors in the eye that signal your body to suppress the secretion of melatonin, a sleep hormone.
 Reduced melatonin at night causes insomnia and disrupts your circadian rhythm.

-The study pointing to LED lights and cancer
+The study pointing to LED lights can lead to cancer

-In April 2018, a study performed by an international team led by the Barcelona Institute for Global Health was published in the Environmental Health Perspectives.
+Research from the Barcelona Institute for Global Health, published in the Environmental Health Perspectives, has found that LED lighting contributes to the risk of cancer.
 The results clearly showed a link between blue light exposure at night and a higher risk of developing breast and prostate cancer.
 The researchers compiled medical and epidemiological data of more than 4000 people between 20 and 85 years old from 11 regions in Spain.
 Exposure to artificial light indoors was determined through personal questionnaires while exposure outdoors was measured in Madrid and Barcelona using images taken from astronauts aboard the International Space Station.
 The researchers then compared previous exposure to artificial light at night between approximately 2000 breast or cancer patients and about 2000 controls based in Madrid and Barcelona.

 A unique thing about the study was that it was able to specifically look at the intensity of blue light.
 Previous studies that used satellites only assessed the overall intensity of artificial light in large cities at night.
 “In this study, we focused on the satellite images because other satellites cannot see the colours but astronauts aboard the space station can,” said Dr Alejandro Sánchez de Miguel, a researcher from the University of Exeter and a lead author on the study.
 “And so this is the first study to put an experimental value on the correlation between blue light and the general population with the risk of breast cancer and prostate cancer.

 Even though the study only focuses on blue light emitted by outdoor artificial light sources, blue light is also emitted by smartphones and laptops.
 The researchers warn that the same mechanism may be affecting the devices and bulbs at home because ultimately, the physiology is the same.
-It’s therefore prudent to take appropriate measures to reduce your exposure to blue light at night from your devices and artificial lighting.
+With this in mind, it's important to take appropriate measures to reduce your exposure to blue light at night from your devices and artificial lighting.
 To get you started, visit our product page for LED lighting with special anti blue light properties.